Mistralys/column-widths-calculator/README.md

 Col3 = 700
 ```

-This will be converted to the follwing values:
+This will be converted to the following values:

 ```
 Col1 = 38